Are you prepared to meet your customer’s SLA expectations?

 In addition, particularly when it comes to maintaining a customer’s assets, you need to make sure they experience as little downtime as possible.
 This means planning ahead and managing expectations by focusing on your clients needs and what you can deliver.

-To help in this, you may have a Planned Preventive Maintenance strategy, or make use of Mass Scheduling along with Service Reminders to organise your engineer’s appointments, but whatever methods you use, you need to make sure you’re approaching the SLAs sensibly.
-With this done, you’ll be better placed to realistically meet targets for scheduling engineers, fixing issues, and keeping customers up to date.
+Whatever methods you use, you need to make sure you’re approaching the SLAs sensibly.
+You’ll be better placed to realistically meet targets for scheduling engineers and keeping customers up to date.

 4. What SLAs should you offer?

-Now that you know what an SLA is, perhaps you’re confident that your business is now big enough to commit to approaching customers to implement them.
+Now that you know what an SLA is, perhaps you’re confident that you can meet SLA expectations.

 So, just what SLAs should you offer?
-The answer to this question is all about making sure you adopt the right approach.
-Unfortunately, when thinking about SLAs, there isn’t a one-size-fits-all approach.
+The answer to this question is about ensuring you adopt the right approach.
+And, when thinking about SLAs, it helps to remember that each customer is different.

 How much time it will take to get an appointment?